Matt Campbell’s next challenge? Beating Iowa

 AMES, Iowa (AP) — Coach Matt Campbell has done just about everything Iowa State could have hoped for in his three-plus seasons in charge — except beat Iowa.

 Campbell is 0-3 against the 19th-ranked Hawkeyes (2-0, 1-0 Big Ten), including a 42-3 whipping in 2016 that remains the biggest loss that Campbell has ever suffered with the Cyclones.
 Iowa State improved enough by 2017 to take Iowa to overtime before losing by 3, and the Cyclones could only muster up 3 points in a 10-point loss a year ago.
-The sked against their in-state rival stands at four games.
+The skid against their in-state rival stands at four games.

 The Hawkeyes look like the better team heading into Saturday’s game, thumping their first two opponents by an average of 27 points.
 Iowa State (1-0) needed three overtimes to get past Northern Iowa two weeks ago before falling out of the Top 25.